AKST/postcss-media-value/README.md

 ## Features

+- **Value based**
+  - Designed for CSS Modules.
-- Media dependent values
+- **Declaritive**
-- Values can be used as you would expect them to
   - Can be nested in an expresssion like, `solid $borderSize black`
   - Properties can be the value itself like `$borderSize`
   - Properties can include multiple values `$verticalPadding $horizontalPadding`
+  - Optional fallback
+- **Mimumimal output**
   - Only produces as much output as required
+- **Correctness**
+  - Error messages for non exhaustive media queries when two values are used to together
   - Trys to retain the original ordering as much as possible
     - There are currently some quirks that need to be addressed in some edge cases, see [this issue][issue/1] for more information.

 [issue/1]: https://github.com/AKST/postcss-media-value/issues/1